 ... yes, methinks. i count on god's omnibenevolence (?)

-1. repentance implies change (regret of past wrongs), which is implicit in the notion of being. being is not what one is and it is what one is not (a sartrean lemma, more of this later). satan hasn't changed, presumably, because he's chosen not to (his "fall" rests on this premise).
+1. repentance implies change (regret of past wrongs), which is implicit in the notion of being. being is not what one is and it is what one is not (a favorite sartrean lemma). satan hasn't changed, presumably, because he's chosen not to, i.e., his "fall" rests on this premise.

-4. satan's possible repentance takes a reversal (of that primeval rebellious act in his prehistory). though he cannot become lucifer (since time & history cannot be undone), one can only speculate that he would take a more subdued role. this repentant angel-who-was-satan wishes no more of his past. he's content with god's forgiveness in oblivion.
+6. satan's possible repentance takes a reversal (of that primeval rebellious act). although he cannot become lucifer no more (since time & history cannot be undone), one can only speculate that he would take a more subdued role. this repentant angel-who-was-satan wishes no more of his past. he's content with god's forgiveness ........ in oblivion.

 will it be time for another proud & inexperienced angel to take his place? only if the bane-&-boon moral state of the universe demands it.